RicNord/configparser-override/README.md

 #### Configuration source precedence

-Configuration values can be overridden in three ways.
+Configuration options can be overridden in three ways.
 This is the order of
 precedence:

 1. **Directly assigned arguments** during initialization of the